-- Staff meeting to discuss child's needs - Discussion between keyworker/teachers and parents.
-The outcome of this meeting would be recorded and signed by the keyworker/teachers or senior member of staff and Supervisor and kept in the SEND file - Information gathered from previous settings - Key person completes baseline assessments - Continuous observations encompassing a wide range of different situations, i.e. large group and small groups - Further discussion with parents notes from this meeting would again be recorded and signed by the keyworker/teacher or senior member of staff and kept in the SEND file - Parents would be asked to sign a consent form, allowing the staff to talk to our SENCO and seek advice from outside agencies in order to provide the best care possible for the child.
-This form is kept in our SEND file
+- One to one supervision staff meeting to discuss child's needs - Discussion between keyworker/teachers and parents.
+The outcome of this meeting would be recorded on cpoms - Information gathered from previous settings - Key person completes baseline assessments - Continuous observations encompassing a wide range of different situations, i.e. large group and small groups - Further discussion with parents notes from this meeting would again be recorded and signed by the keyworker/teacher or senior member of staff and kept in the SEND file - Parents would be asked to sign a consent form, allowing the staff to talk to our SENCO and seek advice from outside agencies in order to provide the best care possible for the child.
+This form is kept in our SEND file - The SENCO and child's key worker will draw up an appropriate 'Individual Play Plan' or 'Learning Enhancement Plan' ("LEP")

-- The SENCO and child's key worker will draw up an appropriate 'Individual Play Plan' or 'Learning Enhancement Plan' ("LEP") - The staff and SENCO will carry out the steps on these plans.
+- The staff and SENCO will carry out the steps on these plans.
 Targets are continually reviewed, with a more formal review at the end of each term.
 When a LEP is in place we will follow a graduated response - Depending on the outcome of said plans advice would be sought and put into practice within the setting.
 Parents would be kept up to date with all developments.
-Notes on all discussions will be kept in the SEN file and recorded on CPOMS - We will work with outside professionals to meet child specific needs - Staff will attend any relevant available SEN courses - We have a Whole School Complaints Policy
+Notes on all discussions will be kept in the SEN file and recorded on CPOMS - We will work with outside professionals to meet child specific needs - Staff will attend any relevant available SEN courses.